 Find all the NYCity info you need to know with these websites, blogs, and mobile apps.
-Ditch the guidebooks and use your computer, tablet, or smartphone to explore the best NYCity info on the web & take advantage of crowdsourced info & location based services.
+Ditch the print guidebooks and use your computer, tablet, or smartyphone to explore the best digital NYCity info & take advantage of crowdsourced info & location based services.

 This section is getting a little old in the tooth and is due for an update.

-I plan a major design by spring of 2018.
+I plan a major redesign by Summer 2021.
 Wait until you see it.

 If you are pressed for time, try these (the “SuperSix”):